-Hence, malicious code is inputted by attackers into vulnerable web pages and is then stored on the web server for later use.
-The payload may be served back to other users browsing web pages and is executed in their context, at a later stage.
-Thus, the victims do not need to click on a malicious link in order to run the payload (as in the case of Non-Persistent XSS); they simply have to visit the vulnerable web page, serving back un-sanitized user input from other web sessions.
+A Persistent XSS attack is possible when a website or web application stores user input and later serves it to other users.
+An application is vulnerable if it does not validate user input before storing content and embedding it into HTML response pages.
+Attackers use vulnerable web pages to inject malicious code and have it stored on the web server for later use.
+The payload is automatically served to users who browse web pages and executed in their context.
+Thus, the victims do not need to click on a malicious link to run the payload (as in the case of Non-Persistent XSS).
+All they have to do is visit a vulnerable web page.

-Persistent XSS is less frequent than Non-Persistent XSS, as the vulnerabilities which make it possible are less common and more difficult to find.
-On the other hand, the damage that Persistent XSS can do is more devastating than the damage done by Non-Persistent XSS – because once the payload is stored, it has the potential of infecting most of the visitors of the vulnerable web page.
-Persistent XSS is also referred to as Type 2 XSS because the attack is carried out via two requests: one for injecting malicious code and having it stored on the web server, and the other for when victims load HTML pages containing the payload.
+XSS is the second most prevalent issue in the latest OWASP Top 10 and is found in around two-thirds of all applications.
+Persistent Cross-site Scripting attacks are less frequent than Non-Persistent ones because the vulnerabilities that make them possible are less common and more difficult to find.
+On the other hand, Persistent XSS attacks are potentially more devastating than Non-Persistent XSS.
+The payload is stored so it may infect most of the visitors of the vulnerable web page.
+Persistent XSS attacks are also referred to as Type 2 XSS attacks because the attack is carried out via two requests: one represents injecting malicious code and storing it on the web server and the other represents victims loading HTML pages that contain the payload.

 - Blogging websites

 - Web-based email server consoles and web-based email clients

 After an attacker identifies a website as potentially vulnerable, they try to inject script code into data stored on the server.
 Then, they access the web pages that serve back the payload and check if the script executes.
 Attackers usually deliver malicious code manually but there are cases when they build tools that inject scripts automatically.